broozar/SteamShiva/README.md

 # Building and Distribution #
 If you plan to re-build or fork the plugin, please consult Docs\BUILD.TXT

-## Windows ##
-- open the plugion sln file in VS2015 or later
-- build as RELEASE in 32 and 64 bit
-- all necessary DLLs will be copied to the plugin Contents directory, and you are good to go.

-## Mac OS X ##
-- not supported at this point

-## Linux ##

-Building:

-- do not build inside ShiVa 2.0 as this will change the custom makefile!
-- instead use the command line: "make TARGET_ARCH=X86_64 -f /path/to/Plugins/com.shaderman.steamworks/Make/Linux/Steamworks.makefile"
-- change TARGET_ARCH variable if you need a 32bit build

-Distribution:

-- after game is exported: open the "data" folder of the exported game and copy Plugins\com.shaderman.steamworks\Frameworks\Linux\x86_64\lib\libsteam_api.so into the folder
+Linux Distribution: After game is exported, open the "data" folder of the exported game and copy Plugins\com.shaderman.steamworks\Frameworks\Linux\x86_64\lib\libsteam_api.so into the folder.

-- also create a file named "steam_appid.txt", containing only the number of your game's steam app ID (example game: 480), in the data folder
+Steam AppID: You need to create a file named "steam_appid.txt", containing only the number of your game's steam app ID (example game: 480), in the data folder.

 ![Linux distro files](http://somepic.someserver.de/pics/big/9d13374697ec650be2b5d8fc3ed2543c.png "Linux export files")